bachsofttrick/r8152/README.md

-# r8152
+# Driver for Realtek RTL8152/RTL8153/RTL8156 USB Ethernet Adapter
-Driver for Realtek RTL815x USB Ethernet Adapter.
 Meant to be used in distributions only.
 For upstream bugs, please report them to your distribution maintainer or to Realtek.

 ## Build and install with DKMS